UPDATED PROPERTY TAX INFORMATION NOW AVAILABLE FOR TEXAS TAXPAYERS

-(Pittsburg)-New and updated property tax information has just been compiled by Camp Central Appraisal District and is available now to assist taxpayers.
-This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions and appraisals, and has information for select groups, such as disabled veterans and persons age 65 or older.
+Pittsburg-New and updated property tax information has just been compiled by Camp Central Appraisal District and is available now to assist taxpayers.
+This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions, appraisals, and has information for select groups, such as disabled veterans and persons who are 65 years of age or older.

 This includes information about the following programs.

-- Property Tax Exemptions for Disabled Veterans – The law provides partial exemptions for any property owned by veterans that are disabled, surviving spouses and surviving children of deceased disabled veterans.
-This includes homesteads donated to disabled veterans by charitable organizations at no cost or not more than 50 percent of the good faith estimate of the homestead’s market value to the disabled veterans and their surviving spouses.
+Property Tax Exemption for Disabled Veterans – The law provides partial exemptions for any property owned by disabled veterans or surviving spouses and surviving children of deceased disabled veterans.
+Another partial exemption is for homesteads donated to disabled veterans by charitable organizations at no cost or not more than 50 percent of the good faith estimate of the homestead’s market value to the disabled veterans and their surviving spouses.
 The exemption amount is determined according to percentage of service-connected disability.
-The law also provides a 100 percent homestead exemption for 100 percent disabled veterans and their surviving spouses, and for surviving spouses of U.S. armed service members killed or fatally injured in the line of duty.
+The law also provides a 100 percent exemption for 100 percent disabled veterans and their surviving spouses and for surviving spouses of U.S. armed service members killed or fatally injured in the line of duty.

-- Property Tax Exemptions – Non-Profit organizations that meet statutory requirements may seek property tax exemptions and must apply to the appraisal district by a specific date.
-Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the Freeport exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control property; own and operate energy storage systems; convert landfill-generated gas or store offshore drilling equipment while not in use may also be eligible for statutory exemptions.
+Property Tax Exemptions – Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to their county appraisal district by a specific date.
+Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the freeport exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control property; own and operate energy storage systems; convert landfill-generated gas; or store offshore drilling equipment while not in use may also be eligible for statutory exemptions.

-- Rendering Taxable Property – If a business owns tangible personal property that is used to produce income; the business must file a rendition with the appraisal district by a specified date.
+Rendering Taxable Property – If a business owns tangible personal property that is used to produce income, the business must file a rendition with its local county appraisal district by a specified date.
 Personal property includes inventory and equipment used by a business.
 Owners do not have to render exempt property such as church property or an agriculture producer’s equipment used for farming.

-- Appraisal Notices – Normally, taxpayers receive a notice of appraised value from the appraisal district.
-The City, County, School Districts, and other local taxing units will use the appraisal district’s value to set property taxes for the coming year.
+Appraisal Notices – Normally, taxpayers receive a notice of appraised value from the appropriate local appraisal district.
+The city, county, school districts and other local taxing units use the appraisal district’s value to set property taxes for the coming year.

-- Property Taxpayer Remedies – This Comptroller publication explains in detail how to protest a property appraisal, what issues the appraisal review board (ARB) can consider and what to expect during a protest hearing.
-The publication also discusses the option to request limited binding arbitration to compel the ARB or chief appraiser to comply with a procedural requirement and the options of taking a taxpayer’s case to District Court, the State Office of Administrative Hearings or binding arbitration if the taxpayer is dissatisfied with the outcome of the ARB hearing.
+Property Tax Remedies – This Comptroller publication explains in detail how to protest a property appraisal, what issues the county appraisal review board (ARB) can consider and what to expect during a protest hearing.
+The publication also discusses the option to request limited binding arbitration to compel the ARB or chief appraiser to comply with a procedural requirement and the options of taking a taxpayer’s case to district court, the State Office of Administrative Hearings or binding arbitration if the taxpayer is dissatisfied with the outcome of the ARB hearing.

-- Homestead Exemptions – A homestead is generally defined as the home and land used as the owner’s principal residence on Jan 1 of the tax year.
+Homestead Exemptions – A homestead is generally defined as the home and land used as the owner’s principal residence on Jan.
+1 of the tax year.
 A person who acquires property after Jan.
 1 may receive the residence homestead exemption for the applicable portion of that tax year immediately on qualification for the exemption if the preceding owner did not receive the same exemption for that tax year.
 A homestead exemption reduces the home’s appraised value and, as a result, lowers property taxes.
-Applications are submitted to the appraisal district.
+Applications are submitted to the appropriate local appraisal district.

-- Productivity Appraisal – Property owners who use land for timber land production, agricultural purposes or wildlife management can be granted property tax relief on their land.
-They may apply to the appraisal district for an agricultural appraisal which may result in a lower appraisal of the land based on how much the taxpayer produces, versus what the land would sell for on the open market.
+Productivity Appraisal – Property owners who use land for timber land production, agricultural purposes or wildlife management can be granted property tax relief on their land.
+They may apply to their local appraisal district for an agricultural special appraisal which may result in a lower appraisal of the land based on production, versus market value.

-- Residence Homestead Tax Deferral – Texas homeowners may postpone paying the currently delinquent property taxes due on the appreciating value of their homes by filing a tax deferral affidavit at the appraisal district.
+Residence Homestead Tax Deferral – Texas homeowners may postpone paying the currently delinquent property taxes due on the appreciating value of their homes by filing a tax deferral affidavit at their local appraisal district.
 This tax relief allows homeowners to pay the property taxes on 105 percent of the preceding year’s appraised value of their homestead, plus the taxes on any new improvements to the homestead.
-The remaining taxes are postponed, but not cancelled, with interest accruing at 8 percent per year but does not cancel them.
+The deferral postpones the remaining taxes, with interest accruing at 8 percent per year but does not cancel them.

-- Property Tax Deferral for Persons Age 65 or Older or Disabled Homeowners – Texans who are age 65 or older or disabled, as defined by law, or who qualify for a disabled veteran exemption may postpone paying current and delinquent property taxes on their homes by signing a tax deferral affidavit.
+Property Tax Deferral for Persons Age 65 or Older or Disabled or Disabled Veteran Homeowners – Texans who are age 65 or older or disabled, as defined by law, or who qualify for a disabled veteran exemption may postpone paying current and delinquent property taxes on their homes by signing a tax deferral affidavit.
 Once the affidavit is on file, taxes are deferred, but not cancelled, as long as the owner continues to own and live in the home.
 Interest continues to accrue at 5 percent per year on the unpaid taxes.
 You may obtain a deferral affidavit at the appraisal district.

-- For more information about these programs, contact Camp Central Appraisal District at 143 Quitman Street (903) 856-6538, or come by the office at 143 Quitman Street in Pittsburg or e-mail email@example.com, or firstname.lastname@example.org You can also visit our website at www.campcad.org
+For more information about these programs, contact Camp Central Appraisal District either by phone (903) 856-6538, or come by the office at 143 Quitman Street in Pittsburg or e-mail email@example.com, or firstname.lastname@example.org You can also visit our website at www.campcad.org

-- Information is also available on the Comptroller’s Property Tax Assistance Division’s Website at comptroller.texas.gov/taxes/property-tax/
+More information is also available from the Comptroller’s Property Tax Assistance Division’s website at www.comptroller.texas.gov/taxinfo/proptax/ or call (800) 252-9121.